m3sah3dul/DarkGPT-Lite/README.md

 Please read the full [DISCLAIMER.md](DISCLAIMER.md) before using this tool.

+**⚠️ API Key Warning ⚠️**

+Using this tool with your OpenAI API key carries significant risks.
+Misuse can result in:
+- Immediate termination of your OpenAI account
+- Permanent ban from all OpenAI services
+- Financial liability for unauthorized use
+- Potential legal consequences

+You are solely responsible for all activities conducted with your API key.

 ## License

 DarkGPT Lite is released under the MIT License.
 See the LICENSE file for details.